ErikHgm/SportMemoryGame/README.md

 ![The Game Screen](assets/images/game_screen.png)

 - ### The Flip Card Feature
-    - When the player clicks on a card, the flip effect turns the card around and displays the content in a eye pleasing way.
+    - When the player clicks on a card, the flip effect turns the card around and displays the content in an eye pleasing way.

 ![The Flip Card Feature](assets/images/flip_effect.png)
 - ### The End Screen